+Training.
 As part of our culture of ethical business conduct throughout, our Code also includes information related to human rights (to include human trafficking) and what to do if an employee encounters a violation of this kind.
-All new employees receive training on the Code of Business Conduct and Ethics, which includes forced and child labour.
-We also require every employee to certify each year that they have read and understand the Code of Business Conduct and Ethics including how to report violations.
+All new employees receive Code training to include forced and child labor.
+We also require every employee to certify each year that they have read and understand the Code including how to report violations.
 Additionally, we work with the U.S. Department of Homeland Security (DHS) on their Blue Campaign to provide Thomson Reuters employees with voluntary training about the current warning signs of trafficking and how individuals, communities, governments, and the private sector can help combat it.

-Our approach to remediation
+V. Our approach to remediation

 Thomson Reuters values open communication, transparency, and accountability.
 We provide access to grievance mechanisms to enable stakeholders to raise issues and conduct ongoing human rights due diligence, in line with the UNGPs, to identify and address actual and potential human rights impacts.
 Mechanisms are available across our value chain, including in our operations and supply chain.
 In situations where Thomson Reuters is found to have caused or contributed to adverse human rights impacts, we will provide appropriate remedial action.
-To date, we have not identified or received any reports of forced labour or child labour in our activities and supply chains and therefore have not needed to take any measures to remediate.
+To date, we have not identified or received any reports of forced labor or child labor in our activities and supply chains and therefore have not needed to take any measures to remediate.

-We encourage reporting of unethical or illegal conduct and potential violations of our Code.
-Options for reporting grievances include company managers, Human Resources, company lawyers, the Enterprise Compliance team or the Ethics Hotline.
+Access to grievance mechanisms.
+We provide access to grievance mechanisms and encourage reporting of unethical or illegal conduct and potential violations of our Code.
+Options for reporting grievances include company managers, Human Resources, company lawyers, the Enterprise Compliance team or the Code of Business Conduct and Ethics Hotline (the Hotline).
 Questions and concerns can be submitted by anyone, including our employees, suppliers, suppliers' employees, and members of the public.
-The Ethics Hotline is managed by an independent third party and is available 24 hours a day, 7 days a week, 365 days a year, with support in many languages.
-The Ethics Hotline allows for anonymous submission, and confidentiality will be maintained (to the fullest possible extent).
+The Hotline is managed by an independent third party and available 24 hours a day, 7 days a week, 365 days a year, with support in many languages.
+The Hotline allows for anonymous submission and that confidentiality will be maintained (to the fullest possible extent).
 Further information is available in the Code.
 Retaliation is strictly prohibited.
-Thomson Reuters evaluates all reports made to the Ethics Hotline including escalating to the appropriate team, investigating, and, if necessary, taking measures to remediate based on findings.
+Thomson Reuters evaluates all reports made to the Hotline including escalating to the appropriate team, investigating, and, if necessary, taking measures to remediate based on findings.